Circle Ten Council: James Ray Scout Reservation

 James Ray Scout Reservation, formerly known as Camp Grayson (1930–1999), is located on the Texas side of Lake Texoma, near Pottsboro, occupying 540 acre.
 Like Constantin, James Ray is a year-round camp and a summer camp.
 During the summer months, James Ray utilizes its 11 campsites and is in operation for 4 weeks for Webelos resident camp.
 During the 2005 summer, James Ray suffered a setback when a refrigerator fire damaged its electrical system.
 Some dedicated Circle Ten volunteers repaired the electrical system, which was back in operation within 48 hours.
 James Ray is home to the Sanford Aquatics Area which contains a 180,000 gallon, one-of-a-kind swimming pool.
 In and surrounding the pool is a beach-front entrance, two aqua jet systems, and a 141 ft water slide.

 Camp Wisdom

 Camp Wisdom is Circle Ten Council's original camp.
 Donated in 1923 by farmer John S. Wisdom, still known by his nickname "Daddy Wisdom", Camp Wisdom started at about 300 acre.
 At one point, the camp grew to almost 1000 acre through land donations.

 Some of the original camp was purchased by Texas for the construction of Interstate 20.
 Since then, Wisdom has returned to much of its original size.

 Wisdom is known for Cub World, Circle Ten's primary Cub leader training site and Cub Scout campground.
 In addition to its 40 campsites, Wisdom also hosts leadership training for adults and youth owing, in part, to the easy access from the Dallas metropolitan area.
 The camp lends its name to Camp Wisdom Road, a major east–west road near the camp.

+Gill Clements Shooting Sports Complex (opened May 2017) is the premier shooting range in Circle Ten and includes: